chiltom/small-language-model/README.md

 A high-level overview of the transformer architecture can be found [here](./docs/architecture.png)

-My various notes on different modules, classes, methods, attributes, and explanations can be found [here](./docs/notes.md)
+Various notes on different modules, classes, methods, attributes, and explanations can be found [here](./docs/notes.md)

 ## Attribution